A Declaration of Independence for American Women (7.3.18)

 I went back in line to have the abortion that same day.
 This time when I got on the table I remember you commenting to the nurse, “Are you sure this is the same girl that was here earlier?”
 The procedure was effective and that opportunity to have a choice about my destiny and the destiny of that child, while not my ideal choice, has allowed me to mature as a person and become a mother when I was more ready.
 Thank you for having the guts and courage to provide myself and other women the opportunity to have safe, effective abortions in conservative Richmond, Virginia.
 Thank you also for being sensitive to my feelings when I started crying and giving me an opportunity to re-think and/or re-group myself for my decision.

 After the abortion, I was planning to choose you as my new GYN, however when I shared my thoughts with the endocrinologist I was working with at that time, he described you as a “butcher” and persuaded me to go to another gynecologist.
 I regret that decision now, but I was young, naïve, and impressionable.
-I stayed with that gynecologist I was referred to named Dr. Maryann Kaveski for 12 years until I had a planned pregnancy.
-I wanted to work with a mid-wife during my first pregnancy, but Dr. Kaveski did not support mid-wives and was promoting doulas instead.
+I stayed with that gynecologist I was referred to, Dr. Maryann Kaveski, for 12 years until I had a planned pregnancy.
+I wanted to work with a mid-wife during my first pregnancy, but Dr. Kaveski did not support mid-wives or working with them.

 Last year I found and worked with the mid-wife Nancy Giglio to have my first baby at 38 years of age.
 When I first met Nancy and learned that you two worked together, I thought it was very interesting that I was being led back to you again.
 It felt like I was coming full circle.
 For whatever reason though, Nancy suggested that I work with Victoria Davis who was a fairly new OB/GYN in your practice to have this baby, therefore I did.
 Ashlee came 10 weeks early due to pre-eclampsia and I almost died after she was born.
 Dr. Davis left the room after the birth and did not return until 45 minutes after she was called once Nancy determined that there was a problem.
 Part of the placenta had gotten stuck inside of me and I was bleeding to death.
 I survived that birth by the grace of God and Nancy’s help and hold Dr. Davis responsible for that dire situation.
 I know that her inexperience contributed significantly to my complications.
 After the hospital code, you were in the room at some point talking to Nancy once I was stabilized, but I was not able to talk to you.
 Although Ashlee’s birth and afterbirth were a traumatic experience for me, it was also an incredible learning experience.
 I am very blessed to be alive and a mother today with a healthy, happy baby.